Alexabeth20/Alexabeth20.github.io/_posts/2025-06-23-hrm-automation-testing.md

 ## Reflection

 This project reminded me that small wins in automation testing add up to major impact.
 By successfully validating a core feature, I built both technical skill and QA confidence.
-I look forward to expanding this project to include negative login scenarios, form validations, and even report generation within OrangeHRM.
+I look forward to expanding my skillset with similar projects.

-Testing is not just about finding bugs—it's about ensuring smooth user experiences, especially in systems people rely on daily, like HR software.

 ### Project Links